Master DISS : Machine Learning - 2024/2025

 Wednesday Oct.
 23(p.m) Mathieu Lefort: Deep Neural Networks TP - Lien Moodle

-Wednesday Oct.
-30(a.m) (Bruno Yun) - ML pipeline Content
+Wednesday Nov.
+13(a.m) Bruno Yun - ML pipeline Content

 Wednesday Nov.
-27(a.m) ? ?
+27(a.m) Andrea Failla: Sentiment analysis

 Wednesday Dec.
-4(a.m) Session working on the Project
+4(a.m) Andrea Failla: Project

 Wednesday Dec.
-11 (9h45-11h45) ?
+11 (9h45-11h45) Andrea Failla: Project

 Wednesday Dec.
 18 (9h45-11h45) Written Exam